VincentBuchholz/ca2_backend/README.md

 5. change test database name and check branch name in workflow.yml

+6. set repository secrets

-6. select database to use locally
+7. select database to use locally